Last updated on June 12th, 2026

 When to visit

 Porvoo’s Old Town (Vanha Porvoo or Gamala Borgå) area is primarily a warm-weather destination.
+But it looks like it would also be fun at Christmas.

 The museums and some shops and restaurants close or operate on a more limited schedule during the winter.
 However, the trade-off is being able to enjoy the area without crowds or a long wait to get into a popular café or restaurant!